Privacy Act 2020

 You could also call this:

-If an agency decides to give you access to your personal information, they must tell you how you can get it.
-They will let you know if there’s a fee to pay and if you need to pay some of it before you get the information.
-They also have to tell you that you can complain to the Privacy Commissioner if you’re not happy with the fee.
+When an agency decides to let you see your personal information, they must tell you how you can get it.
+They must also tell you if you have to pay a charge and whether you need to pay some or all of it before you get the information.
+You have the right to complain to the Commissioner about the charge if you do not think it is fair.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 46: Decision to refuse access to personal information
+46: Decision to refuse access to personal information, or

-or “When an agency can refuse to give you your personal information”
+"When an agency says no to giving you your personal information"

 Access to personal information